-The persons named below will continue to serve as directors until the annual meeting of stockholders in the year indicated and until their successors are elected and take office.
-Stockholders are NOT voting on the election of the two Class I directors, the one Class II Director or the two Class III directors noted below.
+The persons named below will continue to serve as directors until the annual meeting of shareholders in the year indicated and until their successors are elected and take office.
+Shareholders are NOT voting on the election of the three Class III directors and the two Class I Directors noted below.

-Class I Directors: Serving until the 2001 Annual Meeting of Stockholders
+Class III Directors Serving Until the 2003 Annual Meeting: